 Line chart shows a volatile relationship between Brent oil prices vs. global oil demand/supply balance.

 Brent crude rises from about $19 per barrel in 2002 to a peak of roughly $140 per barrel in 2008.
 Since then the price has fluctuated considerably, ending at about $66 per barrel by year-end 2019.
 From there it fell sharply to less than $23 by March 2020, eventually recovering somewhat to nearly $52 by year-end 2020.
-As of Q3 2021 it stood above $78.
+As of Q1 2022 it stood at about $108.
 Global demand growth minus supply growth also fluctuated, beginning at about 1.00% in 2002 and ending just under 0.99% at the end of November 2020.
-As of late August 2021 it had increased dramatically to about 5.6%.
+As of the end of February 2021 it had increased to about 2.4%.

 Sources: Bloomberg, Energy Information Administration, and Wells Fargo Investment Institute.
-Brent crude oil: monthly data from January 1, 2002 to September 30, 2021.
-Global demand/supply growth: monthly data from January 1, 2002 to August 31, 2021.
-YoY = year-over-year.
+Brent crude oil: monthly data from January 1, 2002 to March 31, 2022.
+Global demand/supply growth: monthly data from January 1, 2002 to February 28, 2022.
+YOY = year-over-year.

 - The rate of change of demand growth versus supply growth has had a strong influence on oil prices.

-- Global oil producers have been hesitant to bring extra production back so far in 2021.
-Combined with persistently growing demand, we suspect oil prices could spend much of the next two years above $70 per barrel.
+- Global oil producers were hesitant to bring extra production back in 2021.
+Combined with persistently growing demand, we suspect oil prices could spend much of the next two years above $90 per barrel.